 Finally, the outermost circle is called the danger zone, or panic zone.
 Everything here is new, and most of it is scary.
 The stuff in your danger zone is the stuff you aren’t yet ready to face.
 Maybe someday, but not today.

 Stepping into your danger zone typically leads to more emotional distress than meaningful growth.
 Therefore, it is best to avoid your danger zone whenever possible.

 - Working a job that you aren’t qualified for

 - Traveling to a new country alone

 - Speaking in front of a large crowd with no experience

 Again, don’t sweat these names too much, or even the examples.
-All that matters here is that there’s the comfy-cozy spot in the center, the holy-shit-scary region on the outside, and the goldilocks zone in between.
+All that matters here is that there’s the comfy-cozy spot in the center, the overwhelmingly scary region on the outside, and the goldilocks zone in between.
 You will know what falls where for you.

 Draw Your Own Borders